- What is sclerotherapy?

 Where is the procedure performed?

 Sclerotherapy treatments are typically conducted in the doctor’s office or clinic and don’t generally require anesthesia.
-For patients who are scared of needles or particularly sensitive to pain, however, a topical local anaesthetic can be applied on the skin roughly 30 minutes prior to the procedure.
+For patients who are scared of needles or particularly sensitive to pain, however, a topical local anesthetic can be applied on the skin roughly 30 minutes prior to the procedure.

 What results can I expect from sclerotherapy?